gaganmaheshwari/blog-webjeda/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 ---
 title: How to Create a Beautiful Jekyll Blog?
 desc: I created this beautiful looking Jekyll blog using default Jekyll template.
-You can also do this or fork a theme to make it yours.
+You can also host your blog on github using Jekyll.
 Jekyll is a simple blog generator.
-The community is growing and the number of plugins is also growing.
+Jekyll blogs creation is easy, simple and efficient.
 Learn how to create Jekyll blog.
 keywords: create Jekyll blog, blogging on Jekyll, github blogging
 author: sharathdt
 tags: Jekyll Web-Design